ryan-mcclue/ryan-mcclue/src/knowledge.md

 SYSCLK is what would use to calculate cpu instruction cycles.

 # Hardware
+Memory banks are highest hierarchy.
+Allow for parallel access.
+Flash memory blocks (erase) contain pages (read/write).
+Flash translation layer will implement wear-leveling, i.e. don't actually erase if not required; just mark as invalid and write elsewhere. also, distribute writes across different blocks.
+Must erase before writing to page, otherwise won't update correctly. unlock() and lock() for writing to flash
+Blocks sometimes called sectors.
+Non-uniform sizes common, i.e. sectors of different sizes.

+Flash for high-density, low cost.
+More expensive EEPROM faster erase as only 1 byte.
+EEPROM for small, frequently updated data.

+ram banks are memory modules that access portion of memory, so might have four banks with 1GB each

 Bypass capacitor for handling voltage spikes in a DC motor

 Register files like SRAM but laid out differently then conventional SRAM with flip-flops, latches and multiplexing logic so as to optimise surface area